 Jesus explains how to keep the commandments in a fulfilled manner by contrasting the way things had been done with the way He wants them done.
 We might think of it as the letter of the law contrasted with God’s spirit and intent behind the law.
 Or better yet, we can say Jesus is clarifying God’s purpose for the Law.
 For example:

 It’s not enough to obey the law that says not to kill someone.
 Sin starts in the heart and that’s where God looks.
-He cares if you get to the point where you want to murder a person.
-Or even before that, since if you’re unreasonably angry with someone or despise them as an empty headed fool that’s enough to put you under judgement.
+He cares if you get to the point where you want to murder a person, not just if you actually violate the command “thou shalt not murder.”
+He even cares before you get to that point; if you’re unreasonably angry with someone or despise them as an empty headed fool, that’s enough to put you under judgement.

 Going Beyond Law-Keeping

-In short, Jesus’ expectations go beyond the Law.
-The goals of living in the spirit reach higher than living by a strict code.
-But the spirit and letter both come from God and are connected.
-So if we’re living in the spirit we are keeping the law on the way to becoming like God.
-Paul discusses this in Galatians, where he says, “walk by the Spirit, and you won’t fulfill the lust of the flesh” (Gal.
+Jesus’s expectations for His people go beyond the Law.
+The goals of living in the spirit reach higher than living by a strict code, though the spirit and letter both come from God and are connected.
+If we’re living in the spirit we are keeping the law on the way to becoming like God.
+Paul discussed this in Galatians, where he said, “walk by the Spirit, and you won’t fulfill the lust of the flesh” (Gal.
 5:16, WEB).